Medical Detox In Thailand

 We are not a large, crowded centre.
 We started Jintara to solve problems found in big rehabs.
 Here is how we differ:

-• Practical therapy: You work with qualified therapists and medical staff.
-Our core method includes cognitive behavioral therapy and skills practice you can use in real life.
+- Practical therapy: You work with qualified therapists and medical staff.
+Our core method includes cognitive behavioural therapy and skills practice you can use in real life.

 If you are comparing rehabs in Thailand and facing a difficult detox, you should be clear about all of these points when vetting your short list of providers.